 The Epiphany School of Global Studies does not discriminate against applicants based on gender, race, color, ethnicity, or religion.
 While we are a Christian school that embraces the faith's core, we encourage and welcome students of all faith backgrounds—or none—to attend.

-We offer foreign language immersion in Spanish beginning in kindergarten through second grade classrooms using the VIF/Splash Language Immersion Program.
+We offer foreign language immersion in Spanish beginning in kindergarten through second-grade classrooms using the Participate/Splash Language Immersion Program.
 True fluency takes time, dedication, and practice.
 Therefore, we continue to emphasize Spanish as a core class in all subsequent grades.
 Beginning in third grade, students will continue with Spanish, but not in an immersion program.
+Prior Spanish is not required to enter any grade level.

 Epiphany partners with FACTS, a private company that handles this process for a large number of independent schools across the country.
 The FACTS process provides an objective analysis of each family's financial circumstances.
 The methodology for determining financial need is similar to that used by most colleges and universities.